wsafight/fixi/README.md

 dropped.

 After the configuration step and the confirmation, if any, the [`fx:before`](#fxbefore) event will be triggered, and then a `fetch()` will be issued.
+The `evt.detail.cfg` object from the events above  is passed to the `fetch()` function as the second [RequestInit](https://developer.mozilla.org/en-US/docs/Web/API/RequestInit) argument.

 When fixi receives a response it triggers the [`fx:after`](#fxafter) event.

-In this event (and all following events) there are two more properties available on `evt.detail.cfg`:
+In this event there are two more properties available on `evt.detail.cfg`:

 * `response` the fetch [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object
 * `text` the text of the response